 Prior to the build of the waste transfer station Doncaster Council held a number of events close to the facility where people were invited to have their say on the then proposed facility.

 The Council prepared some Frequently Asked Questions (FAQ's), following these events these were amended to include answers to questions raised, ensuring up to date information is available to you.
-To view the FAQ's please open the attachment to the right hand side of this page.
+To view the FAQ's please open the attachment in the downloads and resources section.

 Should you wish to learn more or have any questions please contact us and we will get back to you.